is-project-4th-year/FitMatchAI_IS_Project/AndroidStudioProjects/Fitmatch/technical.md

 - **Data Cleaning**
   - Type coercion for numeric fields.
   - Removal or clipping of impossible values (e.g. height < 120 cm, weight < 30 kg).
-  - Handling of missing values via median / constant imputation.
+  - Handling of missing values via median imputation.

 - **Feature Engineering**
   - `bmi` calculated from height and weight.
-  - Normalization / scaling of calorie-related features where required.
+  - Normalizaton of calorie-related features where required.

 - **Encoding**
-  - Ordinal / one-hot encoding for `goal_type` and `equipment`.
+  - One-hot encoding for `goal_type` and `equipment`.

 - **Feature Selection Rationale**
   - Features chosen based on: